 Now comes the exciting part!
 Remember, before you dive into the marketing channels you’ll want to focus on, it’s important that you first determine your target audience and the budgeting you allow yourself.

 There are tons of marketing channels that you can choose from, and each has its own strengths and challenges.
-While we’ll explore each one more in-depth later, here are the popular ones:
+While we’ll explore each one more in-depth later, here are the most popular digital ones:

 - Email: This channel is ideal for big project updates and staying connected with current supporters.